Kipper-Lang/Kipper/src/docs/variables.md

 // This is another simple scope
 {
 	// ✓ 'var4' is able to see 'var3' as it's in the parent scope,
 	// and as such the value may be copied! var var4: num = var3;
 }

 // This is another simple scope
 {
 	// X 'var5' is NOT able to see 'var4' as it's not in this or any parent's scope,
 	// and as such the value may NOT be copied! var var5: num = var4;
 }
 ```

-# Kipper Constants
+# Constants

 Besides, the already explained variables that may change throughout the code, there are also the so-called constants,
 which are defined once with a value and may never be re-defined or overwritten.